 Making a donation to our shops

-You can drop your donations to any of our eight charity shops based throughout West Essex and East Hertfordshire.
+You can drop your donations to any of our charity shops based throughout West Essex and East Hertfordshire.
+Our Harlow Outlet Store has lots of easy parking if you have multiple bags to donate.
+They are open 7 days a week.

 Arrange a furniture collection